The chat box accepts normal messages, dice expressions, commands, and

 Parenthesized vs Repeated groups

 A parenthesized group can be anywhere in an expression and is just for changing precedence.
-A repeated roll must always start with an integer and is for evaluating the bracketed group multiple time, summing their results.
-Brackets were chosen to avoid conflating it with multiplication like you would get with parentheses.
+A repeated roll must always start with an integer and is for evaluating the parenthesized group multiple times, summing their results.

 Rounding